Raising concerns (whistleblowing)

 The SPF encourages open environments in NHS workplaces, where staff feel confident to raise concerns about poor quality care and this feedback is used to improve the services the NHS provides.

-October 2019 marks Speak Up Month, a national campaign led by the National Guardians Office.
-The campaign aims to increase NHS organisations' commitment to fostering a strong speaking up culture and make Freedom to Speak Up guardians more visible.
+Speak Up Month, took place in October 2019, and was a national campaign led by the National Guardians Office.
+The campaign aimed to increase NHS organisations' commitment to fostering a strong speaking up culture and make freedom to speak up guardians more visible.
+For more information on freedom to speak up guardians see the National Guardian, Freedom to Speak Up website.

 Speak Up offers free, independent, confidential advice on the speaking up process for employers and employees in the NHS and adult social care.
 You can find more information on their website.